 The AI-powered menu has already boosted average per-order spending by 1 percent—the equivalent of about $840 million worth of fried chicken and pan pizzas each year.

-To meet the need of immediacy, the whole supply chain has been transformed excessively.
+To meet the need for immediacy, the whole supply chain has been transformed excessively.
 As a result, the production cycle is faster, reducing the risk of excess inventory, therefore, optimizing margins.

 This is a fundamental change for the current retail model, but it meets the immediate needs of Chinese consumers and would, therefore, lead to better customer satisfaction.